Abdominal Aortic Aneurysm (cont.)

 Aortic aneurysms can develop anywhere along the length of the aorta but the majority are located in the abdominal aorta.
-Most (about 90%) of these abdominal aneurysms are located below the level of the renal arteries, the vessels that provide blood to the kidneys.
+Most of these abdominal aneurysms are located below the level of the renal arteries, the vessels that provide blood to the kidneys.
 Abdominal aortic aneurysms can extend into the iliac arteries.

 What shape are most aortic aneurysms?

 Most aortic aneurysms are fusiform.
 They are shaped like a spindle ("fusus" means spindle in Latin) with widening all around the circumference of the aorta.
 (Saccular aneurysms just involve a portion of the aortic wall with a localized out pocketing).